floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 This demo application has quite a few problems, some of them already discussed, some of them a little less obvious:

-@TODO: List of problems and bugs
+- **no tests** - this is a biggie and nothing to sweep under the rug.
+Since this is not intended for production purposes, I can live with it.
+- the amount of images uploaded is limited to the combination limit of the seed data
+- Naming is somewhat bad
+- no validations on `Image` changesets besides the required fields
+- `[...]`

+The list is not complete, but one can always find things to improve. for example, by just supporting another `type`, e.g. "Doggy" in addition to "Kitty", we could double the image capacity.

-However, it should make a good demo app as it has almost everything - a web app, some need for a database, static data taht has to be stored and served from somewhere.
+Nevertheless, it should make a good demo app as it has almost everything - a web app, some need for a database, static data that has to be stored and served from somewhere.
 All the good stuff.

 ## Conclusion

-[In the next part]({{< ref "using-phoenix-with-docker-part-3-containerization.md" >}}), we'll look into finally using `docker` to gain containers for our project and use `docker compose` to orchestrate our system.
+[In the next part]({{< ref "using-phoenix-with-docker-part-3-containerization.md" >}}), we'll finally look into using `docker` to gain containers for our project and use `docker compose` to orchestrate our system.

 If you already forgot what this was all about, [check out part 1 to get a re-introduction]({{< ref "using-phoenix-with-docker-part-1-introduction.md">}}).